-The potential impact of climate related risks on the Company's financial position and performance has been considered in preparing the financial statements.

-This involved undertaking an assessment at a Group level over the assets (both financial and non financial) and evaluating whether the observable effects of physical and transitional risk of climate change would have a material impact on the financial position and performance in the current year.
-The inherent risks and uncertainties in quantifying the effect of climate change in the financial statements are significant and more likely to impact in the medium to long term.
+Climate risk is the exposures to physical and transition risks arising from climate change.
+The potential impact of climate-related risks on the Company's financial position and performance has been considered in preparing the financial statements.
+This involved undertaking an assessment over the VMUK PLC Group assets (both financial and non-financial) and evaluating whether the observable effects of physical and transition risk of climate change would have a material impact on the financial position and performance in the current period.
+It is widely accepted that the effects of climate change in the UK will not be significant in the short term and that the inherent risks and uncertainties in quantifying the effect of climate change in the financial statements are considerable and more likely to impact in the medium to longer term.
 Consequently, the Company does not consider there to be a material impact of climate change in these financial statements.